Differences Between German Shepherd and Belgian Shepherd Dogs

 Tervuren Belgian Shepherd

 The Tervuren Belgian Shepherd comes from the city of Tervuren, a town where the first specimens of this beautiful variety of Belgian shepherd were selected.

 The morphology of this variety is very similar to that of the Groenendael Belgian Shepherd, but their soft and long coat has brown tones with some black areas.
 Their face has short hair and is bordered by a formidable beard that stretches from ear to ear.

-It is a very active dog often used in surveillance, tracking drugs or bombs, disaster relief and defense.
+They are a very active dog and are often used in surveillance, tracking drugs or bombs, disaster relief and defense.
 Tervuren Belgian Shepherds integrate very well in families, provided they have the space and time to train them and provide comprehensive activity that suits the requirements of such an active breed.

-The German Shepherd can be traced back to its origins in 1899.
+The German Shepherd can be trace its origins back to 1899.
 Their physical characteristics are well known, as they are a hugely popular breed as pets, show dogs and working dogs.

 A German Shepherd's temperament is very balanced provided that their genetic line is pure, because it is also one of the breeds where inexperienced breeders have made major mistakes.
 A German Shepherd that is treated like a lapdog is very likely to become neurotic and overly dependent on its owner.
 The life expectancy of this breed ranges from 9 to 13 years old.

-Do you want to learn more about dogs?
-Take a look at the following articles:
+Do you want to learn more about different dog breeds, specifically their similarities and differences?
+If so, take a look at the following articles: